ab-anand/Automation-Bots/README.md

  - [ ] Usage: `python worldtime.py -l <location>`

  - [ ] i.e.: `python worldtime.py -l London`, the output will be `London, United Kingdom 2017-10-04 01:27:46`

  - <b>wiki-crawler.py</b>

  - [ ] A web crawler that you feed a starting article and an ending article.
 The crawler then follows article links until it finds your ending article.

+ - <b>pokeapi.py</b>

+ - [ ] Script that consumes the [Pokéapi](https://pokeapi.co/) and returns pokémon info.

+ - [ ] Usage: `python pokeapi.py`

  <b>Note</b> -

  1. The codes uses an API key which has been deactivated so you will need to get your own.
 Before running the programs make sure you have installed the libraries or modules.